cyberbotics/webots-doc/robotis-op2/camera-resolution.md

 the communication speed between Webots and the robot.
 All available resolutions are specified in the [following table](#cameraremoteresolution).
-Unlike from remote compilation you do not have to specify the desired resolution in any file, the resolution is automatically send to the robot from Webots.
+Unlike from remote compilation you do not have to specify the desired resolution in any file, the resolution is automatically sent to the robot from Webots.
 So in order to adjust the resolution, just do the same way you would do it in the simulation (by editing `cameraWidth` and `cameraHeight` fields of the Robotis OP2 in the scene tree window).